Estimated reading time: 4 minutes

 You can’t see the full tree from this photo, but a vase-shaped tree normally has 6-10 limbs; this one has eight branches that are all roughly the same size.

 Anzacs are notorious for being small, so they need really hard thinning.
 The trees had a touch of leaf curl early in the season because we had a wet spring.
 That slowed the growth of the peaches early on.
-Because Anzacs are such early ripeners, the result is that the fruit is on the small side.
+Because Anzacs are such early ripeners, the result is that the fruit is quite small.

 It’s a good idea to pick them into trays like this to protect the fruit after picking.
 We know from experience that a tray of fruit this size weighs roughly 2.4 kg.